ZinkDigital/fly-scala/fly-scala/readme.md

 Compilation
 ===========

-run the sbt script which will get a recent version of sbt and start it.
+run the sbt script (from https://github.com/paulp/sbt-extras) which will get a recent version of sbt and start it.

-In sbt, type 'compile'.
-You can 'clean' before if you like.

-For continuous incremental compilation type '~compile'

 Testing
 =======
+The tests require a local fly server.

 In sbt, type test for continuous testing as you touch and save files

 Publishing to Sonatype